rockset/rockset-go-client/openapi/docs/CreateCollectionRequest.md

 `func (o *CreateCollectionRequest) HasClusteringKey() bool`

 HasClusteringKey returns a boolean if a field has been set.

-### GetFieldSchemas

-`func (o *CreateCollectionRequest) GetFieldSchemas() []FieldSchema`

-GetFieldSchemas returns the FieldSchemas field if non-nil, zero value otherwise.

-### GetFieldSchemasOk

-`func (o *CreateCollectionRequest) GetFieldSchemasOk() (*[]FieldSchema, bool)`

-GetFieldSchemasOk returns a tuple with the FieldSchemas field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFieldSchemas

-`func (o *CreateCollectionRequest) SetFieldSchemas(v []FieldSchema)`

-SetFieldSchemas sets FieldSchemas field to given value.

-### HasFieldSchemas

-`func (o *CreateCollectionRequest) HasFieldSchemas() bool`

-HasFieldSchemas returns a boolean if a field has been set.

-### GetInvertedIndexGroupEncodingOptions

-`func (o *CreateCollectionRequest) GetInvertedIndexGroupEncodingOptions() InvertedIndexGroupEncodingOptions`

-GetInvertedIndexGroupEncodingOptions returns the InvertedIndexGroupEncodingOptions field if non-nil, zero value otherwise.

-### GetInvertedIndexGroupEncodingOptionsOk

-`func (o *CreateCollectionRequest) GetInvertedIndexGroupEncodingOptionsOk() (*InvertedIndexGroupEncodingOptions, bool)`

-GetInvertedIndexGroupEncodingOptionsOk returns a tuple with the InvertedIndexGroupEncodingOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInvertedIndexGroupEncodingOptions

-`func (o *CreateCollectionRequest) SetInvertedIndexGroupEncodingOptions(v InvertedIndexGroupEncodingOptions)`

-SetInvertedIndexGroupEncodingOptions sets InvertedIndexGroupEncodingOptions field to given value.

-### HasInvertedIndexGroupEncodingOptions

-`func (o *CreateCollectionRequest) HasInvertedIndexGroupEncodingOptions() bool`

-HasInvertedIndexGroupEncodingOptions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)